-The Green Party is a democratic organisation in which our members decide our policy.
+The Green Party is a democratic organisation in which our members decide our policy, opening up politics to those outside the Westminster Establishment.
 Our members come from all walks of life; most of them are not professional politicians, but each of them can have a voice in how our policies are written, updated and amended.
-All our policies are available through this website.
-There are two main sections, the Record of Policy Statements (RoPS) and Policies for a Sustainable Society (PSS).

-Our policy process opens up politics to those outside the Westminster Establishment, and produces an organic and evolving document that reflects priorities and principles that will be represented in manifestos.
-PSS changes twice a year as a result of our democratic process – the Spring and Autumn conferences of the Green Party are the supreme policy making body.
+This policy process produces an organic and evolving document (known as Policies for a Sustainable Society or PSS) that reflects current priorities and principles.
+Our PSS changes twice a year as a result of our democratic process – the Spring and Autumn conferences of the Green Party are the supreme policy making body.

 The Record of Policy Statements consists of short term positions and responses to particular current circumstances.
 These statements do not override the vision contained in the full set of Policies for a Sustainable Society